NA-MIC/ProjectWeek/PW28_2018_GranCanaria/Projects/SegmentEditor/README.md

 <!--Describe progress and next steps in a few bullet points as you are making progress.-->

+* Insula segmentation in MRI with Filippo Cicali and Nikos Makris
+  * Possible solution: Use Grow from seeds iteratively, then use scissors and masked paint to cut
+  * Consider speeding up segmentation by using a stylus instead of a mouse, and explore faster ways of slice navigation (3D mouse, webcam tracking, etc?)
+* Minor help to multiple projects involving segmentation

 # Illustrations
 Whole heart segmentation: